Opinion | Trump reveals why his corrupt ‘October surprise’ scheme will likely fail

 “On one hand, we all want a vaccine as soon and as safely as possible,” Tom Frieden, a former head of the Centers for Disease Control and Prevention, told me.
 “On the other hand, if there’s even a perception of cutting corners on safety, it could backfire, because a lot of people won’t take it.”

 But Frieden noted that in this case, the FDA has good reasons for wanting a period of two months to lapse after the final dose.
-One is to allow a full vetting of whether people testing it will have an “adverse reaction.”
+One is to allow a full vetting of whether people testing the vaccine will have an “adverse reaction.”

-It would be a bad outcome if those testing it suddenly had such adverse reactions to a vaccine even as a campaign got underway to get the broader public to take it.
+It would be a bad outcome if those testing it suddenly had such adverse reactions even as a campaign got underway to get the broader public to take it.
 Frieden noted that it’s important to “avoid a scenario in which a vaccine is approved then found to be unsafe.”

 A second reason for the time lag is that it will boost faith in the vaccine, making it more likely that broader swaths of the public take it.
 “You want to make clear that you’re not cutting any corners,” Frieden told me.